lab1092/blender-manual_ja/manual/modeling/meshes/selecting/basics.rst

 +-------------------------------------------------------------------------+-------------------------------------------------------------------------+-------------------------------------------------------------------------+

-In (*Start*), :guilabel:`Border Select` has been activated and is indicated by showing a dotted cross-hair cursor.
-In (*Selecting*), the *selection region* is being chosen by drawing a rectangle with the :kbd:`lmb`.
+In (*Start*), *Border Select* has been activated and is indicated by showing a dotted cross-hair cursor.
+In (*Selecting*), the *selection region* is being chosen by drawing a rectangle with the :kbd:`LMB`.
 The selection area is only covering the selection handles of three faces.
-Finally, by releasing :kbd:`lmb` the selection is complete; see (*Complete*).
+Finally, by releasing :kbd:`LMB` the selection is complete; see (*Complete*).

 .. note::

    Border select adds to the previous selection, so in order to select only the contents of the rectangle, deselect all with :kbd:`A` first.
-In addition, you can use :kbd:`mmb` while you draw the border to deselect all objects within the rectangle.
+In addition, you can use :kbd:`MMB` while you draw the border to deselect all objects within the rectangle.

 Circular region
 ---------------

-This selection tool is only available in :guilabel:`Edit mode` and can be activated with :kbd:`C`.
+This selection tool is only available in *Edit mode* and can be activated with :kbd:`C`.
 Once in this mode the cursor changes to a dashed cross-hair with a 2D circle surrounding it.
 The tool will operate on whatever the current select mode is.
-Clicking or dragging with the :kbd:`lmb`, causing elements to be inside the circle will cause those elements to be selected.
+Clicking or dragging with the :kbd:`LMB`, causing elements to be inside the circle will cause those elements to be selected.

-You can enlarge or shrink the circle region using :kbd:`pad+` and :kbd:`pad-`, or the :kbd:`wheel`.
+You can enlarge or shrink the circle region using :kbd:`Numpad+` and :kbd:`Numpad-`, or the :kbd:`Wheel`.

 +---------------------------------------------------------------------------+---------------------------------------------------------------------------+